 The French oenologist Prof. dr. Denis Boubals (1926-2007) is one of the most important figures of the 20th century in viticulture.
-After graduation he studied at the University of Montpellier, graduated in 1948 oenology and Agronomy and earned his doctorate in 1958 in Science with a thesis on the genetic transmission of the phylloxera resistance, First, Boubals was in the INRA (Institut National de la Recherche Agronomique), acting director of the research department.
-In 1975 he got a chair in viticulture at the university department "École Nationale Supérieur Agronomique" in Montpellier.
+After graduation he studied at the University of Montpellier, graduated in 1948 oenology and Agronomy and received his doctorate in 1958 in Science with a dissertation on the genetic transmission of the phylloxera resistance, First, Boubals was in the INRA (National Institute of Research Agronomique) as the director of the research department.
+In 1975 he was awarded a chair in viticulture at the university department "École Nationale Supérieur Agronomique" in Montpellier.

 He founded a research station in Villeneuve-les-Maguelone in the Département Hérault and led his groundbreaking research into the causes of fungal diseases, real and false mildew.
 Phylloxera fighting and the DNA (Genetics) of the grapevines.
 As part of the modernization of viticulture, he advocated the replacement of old local varieties by Cabernet Sauvignon.
 Sauvignon Blanc.
 Merlot.
 Chardonnay and others, which earned him the nickname "Apostle of the Cabernet Sauvignon".